Random header image... Refresh for more!

 SW Egg Cups

 The best thing about this breakfast or brunch dish is that it can be prepped the night before.
-In the morning, just fill the cups and pop in the oven while you leisurely make the coffee and read the newspaper.
+In the morning, just fill the cups and pop them in the oven while you leisurely make the coffee and read the newspaper.
 Plus it may easily be doubled or tripled.
-Add a layer of cooked chorizo, mix in roasted poblano or red bell peppers, green onions, or whatever floats your boat!
+Add a layer of cooked chorizo, and mix in roasted poblano or red bell peppers, green onions, or whatever floats your boat!

 [Read more →]